maximuze/sample_app/README.md

 # Ruby on Rails sample microblogging application

-This is a sample application developed with Ruby on Rails.
+This is a sample application developed with Ruby on Rails, based on the Ruby on Rails tutorial by Michael Hartl.
 Specifically, this application is a microblogging app that allows you to sign up as a new user, and, once you are signed in, you may perform a variety of tasks, such as:

 1. Compose a micropost (up to 140 characters long, of course)
 2. View your microposts and micropost feed